Nuclear meltdown: China syndrome

-The China syndrome (loss-of-coolant accident) is a nuclear reactor operations accident characterized by the severe meltdown of the core components of the reactor, which then burn through the containment vessel and the housing building, then (figuratively) through the crust and body of the Earth until reaching the opposite end, presumed to be in "China".
+The China syndrome (loss-of-coolant accident) is a theoretical type of nuclear reactor operations accident characterized by the severe meltdown of the core components of the reactor, which then burn through the containment vessel and the housing building, then (figuratively) through the crust and body of the Earth until reaching the opposite end, presumed to be in "China".
+The name China syndrome was likely popularized by the 1979 movie, which coincidentally released just days before the real Three Mile Island incident.
 While the antipodes of China include Argentina with its Atucha Nuclear Power Plant, the phrasing is metaphorical; there is no way a core could penetrate the several-kilometer thickness of the Earth's crust, and even if it did melt to the center of the Earth, it would not travel back upwards against the pull of gravity.
-Moreover, any tunnel behind the material would be closed by immense lithostatic pressure.